George Washington and slavery: Control

 Washington used both reward and punishment to encourage discipline and productivity in his enslaved population.
 In one case, he suggested "admonition and advice" would be more effective than "further correction", and he occasionally appealed to an enslaved person's sense of pride to encourage better performance.
 Rewards in the form of better blankets and clothing fabric were given to the "most deserving", and there are examples of cash payments being awarded for good behavior.
 He opposed the use of the lash in principle, but saw the practice as a necessary evil and sanctioned its occasional use, generally as a last resort, on enslaved people, both male and female, if they did not, in his words, "do their duty by fair means".
 There are accounts of carpenters being whipped in 1758 when the overseer "could see a fault", of an enslaved person called Jemmy being whipped for stealing corn and escaping in 1773 and of a seamstress called Charlotte being whipped in 1793 by an overseer "determined to lower Spirit or skin her Back" for impudence and refusing to work.

 Washington regarded the 'passion' with which one of his overseers administered floggings to be counter-productive, and Charlotte's protest that she had not been whipped in fourteen years indicates the frequency with which physical punishment was used.
 Whippings were administered by overseers after review, a system Washington required to ensure enslaved people were spared capricious and extreme punishment.
 Washington did not himself flog enslaved people, but he did at times use verbal abuse and physical violence when they failed to perform as he expected.
 (Note: In an 1833 interview, Washington's nephew Lawrence Lewis related a conversation with one of Washington's carpenters who reported an incident where, having made a mistake, he was given "such a slap on the side of my head that I whirled round like a top".
 If a valet failed to properly clean Washington's boots ready for the morning, "the servant got them about his head but without the Genl. betraying any excitement beyond the effort of the moment – in a minute afterwards he was no less calm & collected than usual.")
 Contemporaries generally described Washington as having a calm demeanor, but there are several reports from those who knew him privately that mention his temper.
 One wrote that "in private and particularly with his servants, its violence sometimes broke out".
 Another reported that Washington's servants "seemed to watch his eye and to anticipate his every wish; hence a look was equivalent to a command".
 Threats of demotion to fieldwork, corporal punishment and being shipped to the West Indies were part of the system by which he controlled his enslaved population.

+Notable enslaved people at Mount Vernon

+Notable individuals George Washington enslaved at Mount Vernon include: